 Assistant Coach/Pitchers • Illinois State `98 • 10th Season at CCU

-IN THOMAS' SIX SEASONS AT COASTAL CAROLINA, THE PITCHING STAFF:
+IN THOMAS' EIGHT SEASONS AT COASTAL CAROLINA, THE PITCHING STAFF:

 • Produced 14 Major League Baseball draft picks, including fifth-rounder Pete Andrelczyk, fifth-rounder Cody Wheeler, second-rounder Anthony Meo and fourth-rounder Josh Conway.

 • Produced six All-Americans (Bobby Gagg in 2007, Cody Wheeler in 2009 and `10, Nick McCully in 2009, Anthony Meo in 2010, Matt Rein in 2011 and Aaron Burke in 2012) and two Freshmen All-Americans (Seth Lamondo in 2013 and Bobby Holmes in 2015).

 • Produced the Big South Pitcher of the Year five times (Bobby Gagg in 2007, Cody Wheeler in 2009, Anthony Meo in 2010, Matt Rein in 2011 and Aaron Burk), two Big South Freshmen of the Year (Seth Lamando in 2013 and Bobby Holmes in 2015) and a total of 25 All-Big South selections, including 15 first team picks.

-Drew Thomas begins his eighth season with the Coastal Carolina University baseball program as the pitching coach.
+Drew Thomas begins his ninth season with the Coastal Carolina University baseball program as the pitching coach.
 His first five seasons were spent as a volunteer assistant on the baseball staff before being promoted to a full time post in the fall of 2011.